 There is help available if you’re feeling unwell or are facing serious personal circumstances in the lead up to or during exams or final assessment due dates.
 Contact your faculty office to discuss your options or find out more about help available at final assessment or exam time.

 If you have an ongoing impairment or condition, contact Disability Services as early as possible during the trimester to discuss your situation.

-If you are late for, or miss an exam, go to your Faculty office immediately.
-There are special procedures in this case.
+If you are late to, or miss an exam, go to your faculty office immediately.

 Exam results are provided on myVictoria and are added as they become available.
 This is variable depending on the trimester and the individual.
 For example, if you have applied for an aegrotat, your grade will take a lot longer.
 Exam results are not posted out to you.